May 15-21 is the week that we celebrate Oregon Invasive Weed Awareness Week!

 - Join the effort.
-Oregon Invasive Weed Awareness Week is the perfect time to commit yourself to participate in a volunteer weed pull or restoration event in your community.
+Oregon Invasive Weed Awareness Week is the perfect time to commit yourself to participating in a volunteer weed pull or restoration event in your community.
 There are many volunteer opportunities occurring across the state, so find one in your neighborhood.

 - Become a Weed Watcher.
 One of the best strategies for combating invasive weeds is to identify new infestations before they have a chance to spread.
 You can learn how to identify and report new infestations, by attending a remotely held weed watcher training.
 Check the Pacific Northwest Invasive Plant Council web page for an upcoming webinar training.

 - Visit a natural area.
 Spend an afternoon at a local park, garden, or natural area and familiarize yourself with the flora in your area.
-But please respect any park closures that may be in place in your area.

 - Read a book.
 There are countless field guides about invasive species.
 But for a quick introduction, we recommend that you download a free copy of Field Guide to Weeds of the Willamette Valley If you want to get really serious you can download a copy of one of the most influential weed guides ever made, Weeds of the West.